-Each GAS filter has a motorized spring which aligns vertical position of the keystone of the GAS filter.
-The aligning system at the standard GAS filter adjusts the vertical position of the payload and also relative position between the bottom GAS filter and its recoil mass.
-The motorized spring at the bottom filter aligns the height of the payload.
-The adjustable range is about a few mm which compensates mass variation of a few hundred grams.
+Each GAS filter has a motorized spring which adjusts the vertical position of the keystone of the GAS filter.
+The alignment system in the standard GAS filter adjusts the vertical position of the payload and also the relative position between the bottom GAS filter and its recoil mass.
+The motorized spring at the bottom filter adjusts the height of the payload.
+The adjustable range is a few mm, which compensates mass variations of a few hundred grams.